kdavila/lecturemath/README.md

 The files in "[DLHAU2020_release](https://github.com/kdavila/lecturemath/tree/master/DLHAU2020_release)" are for the paper *Skeleton-based Methods for Speaker Action Classification on Lecture Videos* (ICPRW DL-HAU 2020)

+The latest release of our video annotation tool can be found [here](https://github.com/adaniefei/vid_annotation_tool)